hphelion/documentation/CarrierGrade/Installation/carrier-grade-install-pb-hlm-vm.md

 	**NOTE:** The Helion Configuration Processor assigns the first address of the CLM address range to itself for serving python and debian repositories.
 Make sure that you set the first IP address of the CLM range for the eth2 (CLM) address of the HLM node.

-	d.
-Modify the `ccp-3-1-1-dcn-as.json` file to set the number of overcloud controllers to 2:

-		"member-count": 2, //number of controllers on the plane

-	e.
-Modify the `definition.json` file to set the number of compute systems to 1.
+4. Modify the `definition.json` file:

+		a.
+Set the number of compute systems to 2.

-		"count": 1, //number of computes in the resource pool.
+			"count": 2, //number of computes in the resource pool.

-6. For baremetal environment or virtual env with fancy networking - you will have to edit the logical network and environment config json files to represent your desired configuration.

-7. Modify the `environment.json` file to configure the VLANs and network addresses that need to be configured for respective cloud nodes.

-	* The three controller nodes should have CLM, CAN, EXT, BLS on eth0 and TUL on eth1.

-	* The two compute nodes should have CLM, EXT, BLS on eth0 and TUL on eth1.
+		b.
+Update `ansible-vars` section with all the information based on your setup.

+		c.
+Make sure you have two NTP entries at the end of this `definition.json` file as seen in the snapshot.
+If you have only one NTP server in your environment, specify the same NTP server twice.

 8. Once you have correctly edited all the json "Cloud Model" files, run the Helion Configuration Processor on these

-		cd <cloudname>
+		cd /usr/local/bin

 		hcfgproc -d definition.json